stoeps13/connections-doc/source/connectors/enduser/ms_desktop_plugin_filesync_gs2.md

     -   View previous versions if any exist
     -   Delete the file from server

+        !!! note
-        **Note:** Files can be added to more than one location in My Drive.
+    Files can be added to more than one location in My Drive.
 For example, you can add a single file to My Drive and then later add a folder containing the same file.
 That does not affect the file, but if you later want to remove it entirely from My Drive, you must remove it from both locations.

 -   **[Scenario: Collaborating on a document using automatic sync](../../connectors/enduser/scenario_file_sync.md)**